Third-order affine-invariant (systems of) PDEs in two independent variables as vanishing of the Fubini-Pick invariant: Preliminaries

-From now on, $M$ will be a smooth manifold of dimension $n+1$ and $S \subset M$ an embedded hypersurface of $M$, unless specified otherwise.
-Locally, in appropriate local coordinates, that is in a chart $(\x,u)=(x^1, \ldots, x^n,u)$ of $M$, the hypersurface $S$ can be described by the equation $u = f(\x) = f(x^1, \dots, x^n)$, where $f$~is a (locally defined) smooth function of the variables $x^1, \dots, x^n$, which we denote as a whole by the symbol $\x$ and refer to as the \emph{independent} variables, to distinguish them from the remaining coordinate $u$, that is the \emph{dependent} one.
-We say that such a chart is \emph{admissible} for $S$ or, equivalently, that the hypersurface $S$ is (locally) admissible for the chart $(\x,u)$.
-We denote by $S_f$ the graph of $f$ and by
+From now on, $M$ will be a smooth manifold of dimension $3$ and $S \subset M$ an embedded surface of $M$, unless specified otherwise.
+Locally, in an appropriate system of local coordinates $(x^1, x^2,u)$ of a neighborhood of $p\in S$, the surface $S$ is represented as $S=S_f=\{u=f(x^1,x^2)\}$ where $f$ is a smooth function of the variables $(x^1,x^2)$.

-the $\ell$--jet of the function $f$ at the point $\x=(x^1,\dots,x^n)$, i.e., the equivalent class of functions having the same derivatives of $f$ at $\x$, up to order $\ell$.
-Therefore, $j^\ell_{\x}f$ can be described as follows: